Sodium hydroxide: Reaction with metals and oxides

 Glass reacts slowly with aqueous sodium hydroxide solutions at ambient temperatures to form soluble silicates.
 Because of this, glass joints and stopcocks exposed to sodium hydroxide have a tendency to "freeze".
 Flasks and glass-lined chemical reactors are damaged by long exposure to hot sodium hydroxide, which also frosts the glass.
-Sodium hydroxide does not attack iron at room temperatures, since iron does not have amphoteric properties (i.e., it only dissolves in acid, not base).
+Sodium hydroxide does not attack iron at room temperature, since iron does not have amphoteric properties (i.e., it only dissolves in acid, not base).